 The time flew by as we inhaled giant meatballs made of finely ground beef, egg, Italian bread, milk, Italian parsley, garlic, salt, pepper, olive oil and some Grana Padano cheese.
 Then, it is fried not baked.
 We slurped tiny tastes of Tuscan wine.

 By the time we finished olives stuffed with meat, prosciutto and gorgonzola, pecorino and sottocularino, we were stuffed.
 However, those miniature glasses of wine didn’t seemed to complete the snack.

-We said goodbye to Francisco and the couple from Chicago.
+We said goodbye to Francesco and the couple from Chicago.
 I did give him a tip.
 His enthusiasm was fetching, and his dimples were delightful.
 I still can’t say bacaro with conviction, and cicchetti is way beyond my pay grade.